julelang/manual/src/std/encoding-json.md

 If you use Value as destination type, it may store any JSON value, and the type will be determined dynamically based on the JSON value.
 ```
 Too many nested types are not specifically checked and may cause too many recursive function calls, resulting in a crash at runtime\.
-As a result of the tests, it is recommended that a data type can carry a maximum of 10000 nested data\.
-However, tousands of nested\-data is always risky even below 10000\.
+As a result of the tests, it is recommended that a data type can carry a maximum of 256 nested data\.

 Supported trait implementations by higher\-to\-lower precedence \(having methods without implementing the trait is valid\):<br>
 ```